inbo/tutorials/content/tutorials/spatial_variograms/index.md

 Again, a number of choices await.

 On real data, it can be beneficial to cut equal-sized bins.
-This can be done with the convenient R function `cut_number`.
+This can be done with the convenient R function `ggplot2::cut_number`.

 ``` r
 dist_diff$bin <- as.factor(